In this section, you will learn everything you need to know about creating powerful research projects in EnjoyHQ.

 You can classify your snippets using tags and properties.
 You can also assign sentiment and add comments to them.

 As you classify your data in the Inbox you will start identifying patterns and themes across all data points.
-The insights section helps you organize those insights easily.
+The analysis section helps you organize those findings easily.

 Removing data from your inbox